Michael-M-aher/location_picker_flutter_map/README.md

 - _*mode*_ : mode of display (fullscreen or overlay)

 - _*historyMaxLength*_ : (int) set the capacity or maximum length of history
+- _*userAgent*_ : (UserAgent)  http request header that is sent with each request.

+$OpenStreetMap’s Nominatim* service (used for geocoding) requires a user-agent to identify your application.
+If you don’t provide one, your requests might get blocked or throttled.
+Hence this parameters *is mandatory since version _2.0.0_*.

 # Usage